 Disturbing the dust on a bowl of rose-leaves

-Somehow we are drawn in by echoes sounding in our memory.
+Somehow we are drawn in by echoes sounding, presumably, in our memory.
 But echoes of what?
-The lines immediately following this first mention of echoes suggest something lost, more specifically potential opportunities lost because not taken.
+Footfalls, that is, paths not taken, doors not opened.
+Thus, the echoes seem to be sounds ringing through our head of things lost, more specifically potential opportunities lost because we either choose not to pursue them.
 Perhaps we failed to act when we should have, or perhaps the opportunities were lost simply by virtue of our having chosen an alternative path.
-A hint of sadness seems to inhabit these faint sounds.
+But what does the rose-garden symbolize?
+The Garden of Eden, childhood innocence, lost love?
+And why do my words echo in your mind?
+In God’s mind?
+A lover’s mind?
+Whatever the case, these faint sounds are infused with a hint of melancholy—surely the tonal center is minor, not major.

 Round the corner.
 Through the first gate,